bryceandpeas/tumbly/README.md

     python run.py

-Click the 'add auth' button and add your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2).
+Click the 'Set Auth' button and add your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2).
 (You do not need to do this if you have already set them by running ```tumblyCL.py```).

 Enter the tumblr username, number of images to download and the offset (defaults to 20).